Maritime Life on the Med makes a splash

 As of September 2017, half of all the units available for sale had already been snapped up at Ayia Napa Marina, with buyers looking for first-mover investment opportunities.
 In essence, around luxury 190 apartments will be housed in two iconic towers with a 600-berth full-service marina and shops and eateries.
 Exceptional facilities will be available.
 The marina will be able to handle yachts up to 60 meters in length and state-of-the-art berthing facilities.
 The first part of this ambitious project is scheduled for completion in June 2019, with the second part slated for autumn 2021.

 With Ayia Napa Marina reported to be aesthetically unique in both architecture and design, it is certain to give extra eye candy appeal and add to the reputation of Cyprus as a holiday destination for yachtsmen and non-yachtsmen alike.

 In case you are interested in discussing with us any investment opportunities in Cyprus, you may contact Mr. Angelos Paphitis directly or through the relevant section of this website or by sending an email at email@example.com.
-Furthermore, for more information about the citizenship-by-investment programs in Cyprus you may visit the relevant insights of our firm.
+Furthermore, for more information about the Cyprus Investment Program you may visit the relevant insights of our firm.